ojas-sanghi/FBLA-Quiz/README.md

   - It is released under the [MIT License](https://github.com/kivy/kivy/blob/master/LICENSE)
 - Although Kivy provided the base for the GUI, I primarily used [KivyMD](https://github.com/kivymd/KivyMD), a library of Google's [Material Design](https://material.io/design)-adherent Kivy widgets
   - This is also licensed under the [MIT License](https://github.com/kivymd/KivyMD/blob/master/LICENSE)

+  - I also used some widgets from [akivymd](https://github.com/quitegreensky/akivymd), a library containing customized widgets utilizing the KivyMD library
+    - This, too, is under the [MIT License](https://github.com/quitegreensky/akivymd/blob/master/LICENSE)

 Kivy(MD) was the primary 3rd party library I used throughout the app, but for the printing functionality I used a couple others: